 After Being Wronged By The Law, Singer Archie Williams Gets A Second Chance

 Archie Williams likes his odds.
-He's made it through two rounds in the legendary Amateur Night competition at New York's Apollo Theater, where he'll perform this evening.
+He's made it through two rounds in the legendary Amateur Night competition at New York's Apollo Theater, where he'll perform Wednesday evening.
 "I'mma win," he says, chuckling.
 "That's how I feel."

 Willams, 58, says it's always been his dream to sing on that vaunted stage.
 But his backstory is different from the average contestant's: His Apollo debut comes after 36 years in prison for a 1982 crime he didn't commit.